hospital & community placements, optional summer research projects

 Two Advanced Highers will be required for Year 2 entry, which is the normal entry point.

-Year 2 entry: AAB (Chemistry and an additional two subjects from Maths, Physics or Biology (Human Biology or Zoology will be accepted in place of Biology); if not Maths at A Level, AS Level Maths strongly preferred; GCSE English Language B; pass in A Level Chemistry is required, where offered)
+Year 2 entry: AAB (Chemistry, Biology and an additional subject with Maths or Physics preferred.
+(Human Biology or Zoology will be accepted in place of Biology); if not Maths at A Level, AS Level Maths strongly preferred; GCSE English Language B; pass in A Level Chemistry is required, where offered)

 If an applicant is not offering at least AS Level Maths then they will need a grade A at GCSE level.
 However, such applicants should be aware that additional learning may be required in order to succeed with the mathematical components of the course.